St. George Domestic Violence Attorney

 Many people don’t realize that, in the eyes of the law, a domestic violence charge does not necessarily involve bodily harm; something such as punching a hole through your own wall during an argument could result in domestic violence charges.
 And, if you are convicted, you could face serious penalties that may threaten a number of your freedoms , specifically your First Amendment rights to possess firearms.

 - A domestic violence conviction, even a misdemeanor, will restrict you from possessing firearms or even ammunition, and could subject you to a federal charge with minimum mandatory prison.

 - Domestic violence charges carry many collateral consequences.

+If you have been accused of domestic violence, it is in your best interests to speak to a criminal defense attorney as soon as possible.
 As your St. George domestic violence attorney, I draw on more than 33 years in practice and the experience I have gained from handling over 100 jury trials in order to build a solid defense on your behalf.
 I am consistently available for my clients, providing 24/7 accessibility and returning all calls within 24 hours, no matter what.
 I return emails late at night and on weekends.
 You are my client, and you speak with me, and not some secretary or assistant.

 The penalties for a domestic violence conviction in Utah are very harsh.
 What’s more, prosecutors often receive special funding to pursue these types of cases and, in many instances, will seek the maximum penalty possible.
 The prosecution has police, victim advocates, and financial incentives to convict you.
 That’s why you need a domestic violence lawyer to fight for your rights.